 Nguyen describes this predicament in her beef stroganoff essay: “I had to get used to friends calling my grandmother’s food weird, smelly, and gross.
 They’d run away from her stir-fries and pho, back home to the meatloaves and tuna casseroles we thought were weird, smelly, and gross.
 But their food was everywhere and ours hadn’t yet been mainstreamed or appropriated, so I spent a lot of time trying to figure out what American was supposed to mean.”

 Throughout her quest to find the answer, Nguyen turned to books, especially those in the public library’s English literature section.
 With each page of Great Expectations and Jane Eyre, she read her way out of Grand Rapids.
-But what she read herself into into wasn’t entirely satisfying.
+But what she read herself into wasn’t entirely satisfying.
 Later, in her own acclaimed books— two novels, a memoir, and an upcoming essay collection — she sought to understand why.

 “I Can Relate” Moments

 An epiphany arrived around age 14, when Nguyen realized she was too Asian for the Regency-era England of Pride and Prejudice — yet still drawn to it.